FAQs About Workers’ Compensation

 An employee’s average weekly wage (AWW) determines the amount of wage loss benefits to which they are entitled.
 The AWW is, in most cases, determined by averaging an employee’s wages for the 26 weeks prior to the date of injury.
 There are certain types of employment that utilize different calculation methods, such as construction workers, seasonal workers, apprentices and volunteers.

 Schedule An Appointment

-To book your initial consultation with attorney Kathryn Carlson, please contact us at 612-333-8600 or 877-433-8600.
+To book your initial consultation with attorney Kathryn Carlson, please contact us at 612-333-8600.
 You can also complete a short online form.
 We are located in Hennepin County but handle cases throughout all of northern and central Minnesota.